serkan-uslu/frontend-case/README.md

 npm install
 ```

-3. Create a `.env` file in the root directory and add your OMDb API key:
+3. Create a `.env` file in the root directory and add your OMDb API key: More information about the API key is available at [OMDb Documentation](OMDBAPI.md)

 ```bash
 VITE_OMDB_API_KEY=your_api_key_here